NFL Notes & Numbers

 Monday Night:

-In a rare exciting Monday Night matchup, Jax QB Trevor Lawrence overcame a fumble at the one-foot line to defeat Patrick Mahomes and the Chiefs.
+In an exciting Monday Night matchup, Jacksonville quarterback Trevor Lawrence overcame a fumble at the one-foot line to defeat Patrick Mahomes and the Chiefs.

-Late in the 4th quarter, Lawrence fell down on 1st-and-goal at the one yard line, but got up and forced his way into the endzone, for the winning score.
+Late in the fourth quarter, Lawrence fell down on first and goal at the one-yard line but got up and forced his way into the endzone for the winning score.

 Both quarterbacks led their teams in rushing, but Kareem Hunt had two rushing scores for Kansas City.

-Jacksonville running back Travis Etienne Jr., the leagues 4th leading rusher, had an off-night with 49 yards on 12 carries.
+Jacksonville running back Travis Etienne Jr., the leagues fourth leading rusher, had an off night with 49 yards on 12 carries.

 *Some Key Injuries: